 Another project to practice print statements, keyboard inputs, and if/else statements is a quiz game.
 Users can answer quiz questions either with multiple choice or typing in the answers.
 Your child can use their quiz game to show off their knowledge of anything from anime to zoology.
 Use variables to keep track of score.
 Need help coming up with questions for your quiz?
 Take a look at these 250+ questions sorted by category for inspiration.

 Write a chatbot that holds a “basic” conversation.
 Use variables to store the user’s input and use it in responses.
 Another idea is to use if statements to help the chat bot decide what to respond based on user input.
-More advanced programmers can use the random module to make their conversations less predictable.
+More advanced programmers can use the random module to make the conversations less predictable.
+Here's a step-by-step tutorial you can follow to get started:

 What are some cool and interesting Python projects?